wp-plugins/categories-images/readme.txt

 == Screenshots ==

-1. image preview and new image field in add/edit category or taxonomy with upload button which allow you to select current or upload a new image.
+1. Image preview and new image field in add/edit category or taxonomy with upload button which allow you to select current or upload a new image.
-2. new image field with (upload/remove) buttons to allow you to edit category or taxonomy image in quick edit.
+2. New image field with (upload/remove) buttons to allow you to edit category or taxonomy image in quick edit.
-2. when you click the upload button the wordpress upload box will popup, upload or select image then press use this image.
+3. When you click the upload button the wordpress upload box will popup, upload or select image then press use this image.
+4. New submenu (Categories Images) in Settings menu.
+5. Now you can exclude any taxonomy from the plugin and save changes.

 == Changelog ==

+= 2.3 =
+* New screenshots.
+* Updated language file.
+* Added support for both old and new Wordpress media uploader.
+* Added new submenu (Categories Images) in Settings menu.
+* Added new settings for excluding any taxonomies from the plugin.
+* Added new placeholder image.

+Thanks to Patrick http://www.patrickbos.nl and Hassan http://profiles.wordpress.org/hassanhamm/ for the new ideas.

 = 2.2.4 =
 * java script bug fixed, reported about conflicting with WooCommerce plugin.
 Thanks to Marty McGee.